apache/incubator-kie-docs/README.md

 # Contributing to Kogito documentation

-After you install the required documentation tools, you can begin contributing to Kogito documentation in the `master-kogito` branch of the `kie-docs` repository.
+After you install the required documentation tools, you can begin contributing to Kogito documentation in the `main-kogito` branch of the `kie-docs` repository.
 The `kie-docs` documentation workflow follows the standard [GitHub flow](https://guides.github.com/introduction/flow/), which requires your own GitHub fork of the upstream source repository and a local clone of your fork.

 The following is a high-level view of the content workflow between the upstream `kie-docs` GitHub repo, your GitHub fork of the repo, and your locally cloned copy of your fork: